openMVG/openMVG/docs/sphinx/rst/openMVG/openMVG.rst

 The openMVG library core module
 ====================================

+The core openMVG library provides data-structure and functionnalities to:
+ - open, write, manipulate images,
+ - manipulate and match local descriptions of images (features, descriptors, matching),
+ - compute corresponding points between image pairs and collections,
+ - estimate Multiple View Geometry relations between image pairs,
+ - refine camera and structure parameters (Bundle Adjustment),
+ - handle points, cameras and projections matrices.

-..
-The main contribution of the openMVG library is the multiview and robust_estimation libraries allowing to handle easily Multiple View Geometry related task.
+Use within the robust_estimation libraries it allows estimation of Multiple View Geometry relations from point matches.

-..
-Other libraries provide a common framework to use the multiview modules from images data.
+Here the list of libraries that:

 .. toctree::
   :maxdepth: 1